Manan100196/ST_558_Project3_GroupD/World_analysis.md

 #### Number of shares vs number of keywords in metadata

 Here, a graph of number of keywords vs number of shares is generated.
-From the plot, the conclusion is that there is low probability of high number of shares with high number of keywords in metadata.
+This plot provides a conclusion whether increasing the number of keywords in metadata increases the number of shares or not.

 ``` r
 data_plot_2 <- train_df %>%